Rates are valid from January to December 2018

 We reserve the right to change the order of the days in any itinerary at the discretion of the trip guide and based on operational considerations.
 The trip guide can modify, change or eliminate part of the itinerary based on safety/weather considerations.

-This trip does not demand physical activity other than walking at a normal pace over rather flat terrain.
-Nevertheless as you will be touring in high oxygen deprivation - altitude sickness - will affect everyone to some extent.
+This trip does not demand physical activity other than walking at a normal pace over rather a flat terrain.
+Nevertheless, as you will be touring in high oxygen deprivation - altitude sickness - will affect everyone to some extent.
 Guides will have oxygen tanks every day at disposition if someone feels sick during the tours.